shivanshsinghx365/Practice/Complete Interview Prep/2. Language Basics/Java/8. Input in Java/Input in Java.md

 **Buffered Reader**
-Buffered reader is a simple class which is used to read a character or a sequence of characters if has three functions which read character, array of characters and line respectively
+Buffered reader is a simple class which is used to read a character or a sequence of characters it has three functions which read character, array of characters and line respectively

 it is a part of java.io